 Winter, a magical time and least crowded.
 Most animals are in or near the valleys.
 Some can be spotted near the steaming geyser basins.
 Winter is the best time to view wolves.
 You can also observe bison, elk, bighorn and others.
 Another great time for photographers, since animals are easier to spot against the snow.
 Grizzly bears can't be spotted, since they hibernate in winter until mid-March.

 Time of Day

-The best time of day for wildlife viewing is either dawn or dusk.
-In general dawn is even superior: Be at the valleys from sunrise till 9 AM.
+The best time of day for wildlife viewing is either dawn or dusk: Animals usually feed during the early morning and in the evening.
+That's why they're often more visible at these times as they're up and moving around.
+In general dawn is even superior: Be at the valleys just before at sunrise and stay until 9 AM.
 It's also less crowded.
 However, dusk is also great, particularly for elk viewing in Sept.
+Sunrise - Sunset Yellowstone

 Addo is a year-round destination.
 Best game viewing months are June to September.
 It is the drier season and elephants gather in numbers around the waterholes.
 During September and October, many animals give birth to their young ones.
 This causes an increase in predator activity and a higher chance of spotting.

 From September onwards migratory birds arrive from the north like the European stork.

 It is hot in summer from November to February and cold in winter from June to August.
 Night temperature can be near freezing.
 Rain can always occur with two peaks in February/March and October/November.
 If it is rainy in summer game is not any longer hiding at midday.
 It is a semi-arid region with little rainfall in total.
 Best months are April/May and September with mild temperature, and it is mostly dry.

 It is a popular destination for tourists and residents.
 Peak season during summer, especially Christmas holiday and Eastern.
 Also busier during European summer holidays.